flipacholas/Architecture-of-consoles/articles/playstation-3.md

 {{< tabs nested="true" float="true" >}}
 {{< tab_figure_img name="Opened" src="cecha/front_open.jpg" active="true" >}}
 Like many PC towers of that era (including _mine_), a multi-card reader was in order.
 Next to it, you get four USB 2.0 ports.
-This was pretty 'premium' for a console costing £425! (£628 in 2021 money)
+This was pretty 'premium' for a console costing £425! (£628 in 2021 money).
 {{< /tab_figure_img >}}
 {{< tab_figure_img name="Closed" src="cecha/front_closed.jpg" >}}
 Same console with the lid closed.